 Federal and state law guarantees certain rights and protections to nursing home residents, including but not limited to the right to be treated with dignity and privacy, protection from abuse and chemical and physical restraints, and the right to receive care ensuring safety and good hygiene.
 If you fear that your loved one is the victim of nursing home abuse or negligence, contact us for immediate assistance.

-Les Pittman has 20 years of trial experience, and has successfully litigated numerous cases in courts throughout the State of Alabama.
-He is a member of the Montgomery County Bar Association and served as president of the MCBA for 2007.
-Les currently serves as a bar commissioner for the 15th Judicial Circuit of Alabama.
+Les Pittman has 29 years of trial experience, and has successfully litigated numerous cases throughout the State of Alabama.
+He is a member of the Montgomery & Lee County Bar Association and served as president of the MCBA for 2007.
+Les served as a Bar Commissioner for the 15th Judicial Circuit of Alabama.

-As a life-long resident of Montgomery, Les has always been active in the community.
-He has coached junior high basketball; YMCA football and basketball; and little league baseball.
-He has also served as a tutor in the First Baptist Church tutoring program for inner-city children.
+Les has always been active in his community.
+In Montgomery, he coached junior high basketball; YMCA football and basketball; and little league baseball.
+He has served as a tutor in the First Baptist Church tutoring program for inner-city children.
 In 2002, Les was crowned “Biggest Rat in Town” for raising over $40,000 for the American Cancer Society.
 In 2013, Les chaired the School Improvement Committee for Bear Exploration Center, which raised $40,000 for school improvements.
-He also serves on the board for the Jimmy Hitchcock Award, which honors outstanding Christian student-athletes in Montgomery.
+He is a past president for the Jimmy Hitchcock Award, which honors outstanding Christian student-athletes in Montgomery.

 Les is married to the former Jessica Dilworth of Birmingham.
 They have 3 sons, Clyde, Payne and Charlie, and a daughter, Virginia.
-The Pittmans are members of First Baptist Church of Montgomery, where Les serves as a Deacon.
+The Pittmans attend Auburn Community Church.